d-krupke/cpsat-primer/README.md

 > :warning: **You are reading a draft!
 Expect lots of mistakes (and please report them either as an issue or pull request :) )**

-Many [combinatorially difficult](https://en.wikipedia.org/wiki/NP-hardness) optimization problems can, despite their proved theoretical hardness, be solved reasonably well in practice.
+Many [combinatorially difficult](https://en.wikipedia.org/wiki/NP-hardness) optimization problems can, despite their proven theoretical hardness, be solved reasonably well in practice.
 The most successful approach is to use [Mixed Integer Linear Programming](https://en.wikipedia.org/wiki/Integer_programming) (MIP) to model the problem and then use a solver to find a solution.
 The most successful solvers for MIPs are [Gurobi](https://www.gurobi.com/) and [CPLEX](https://www.ibm.com/analytics/cplex-optimizer), which are both commercial and expensive (though, free for academics).
 There are also some open source solvers, but they are often not as powerful as the commercial ones.